Liam Fry, MD, CMD, FACP

 Kevin P. Spencer, MD

 Dr. Kevin P. Spencer specializes in Family Medicine.
 He cares for school-age children and adults in his practice.
 He believes prevention, wellness, and sports exams are critical in assessing a person’s health risks and strategizing towards their health goals.
 He manages risk factors like hypertension, diabetes, and high cholesterol with high proven standards to prevent early disease.
 Dr. Spencer has been in practice since 1997.
-He is married to Barrie and has 2 children.
 He enjoys reading, hiking, coaching sports, time with family, and exercising.

 Chris Stearns, MD